For Loops

 Usage of loop alternatives

 For loops should only be used when it is foreseeable how often a block of code will run.
-If this is not the case, we recommend using the while loop instead.
+If this is not the case, it is recommended to use the while loop or do-while loop instead.
+If you want to iterate over a container of items, consider using the foreach loop.